China refuses cancer treatment abroad for Nobel winner Liu Xiaobo

 Liu could be heard describing how prison officials had been taking good care of him, especially his health, and expressing his gratitude to them.

-The statement from Shenyang's judicial authorities said that Liu's wife, Liu Xia was staying with him at the hospital.
+The statement from Shenyang's judicial authorities said that Liu's wife, Liu Xia, was staying with him at the hospital.

-"Liu and his family members are satisfied with the work and treatment by the prison and the hospital," the statement said.
+"Liu Xiaobo and his family members are satisfied with the work and treatment by the prison and the hospital," it said.

 A prolific writer and longtime activist, Liu had been in and out of jail since the bloody crackdown on pro-democracy protesters in Beijing's Tiananmen Square in 1989.

-His most recent conviction on Christmas Day 2009 stemmed from his co-authorship of Charter 08, a manifesto calling for political reform and human rights in China.
+His most recent conviction, on Christmas Day 2009, stemmed from his co-authorship of Charter 08, a manifesto calling for political reform and human rights in China.

 In 2010, while in prison, Liu was awarded the Nobel Peace Prize for "his long and nonviolent struggle for fundamental human rights in China."